-Several requests for additional stops along current routes were received.
+• Several requests for additional stops along current routes were received.

-FINDING → Requests for additional stops along existing routes, along with requests for shelters to be installed at existing stops, do not meet the definition of Unmet Transit Need, unless there are no stops available within a reasonable walking distance.
+FINDING \rightarrow Requests for additional stops along existing routes, along with requests for shelters to be installed at existing stops, do not meet the definition of Unmet Transit Need, unless there are no stops available within a reasonable walking distance.
 On local routes, the average distance between B-Line bus stops is less than a quarter mile.
 Which means along the route, on average, a passenger is always within 250 yards of a stop.
 This being said, although not an unmet need, all requests for additional stops are considered from an operational viewpoint.
 One specific stop request was to relocate the Oroville Wal-Mart stop from the current location to within the parking lot.
 The current stop is quite a way from the store entrance.
 When the store was being build, B-Line approached the company about using their parking lot but was denied.
-Staff will check again if the company would be open to that.
+Staff has since re-approached the company and that request is being considered.